course-software-engineering-2025-1/web-system-controlling-commercial-finances/README.md

 ## License
 This project is open source and licensed under the [MIT License](https://opensource.org/licenses/MIT).

-More details about the application can be found in the pdf of this repository.
+More details about the application can be found in the pdf file of this repository.